akeneo/pim-docs/troubleshooting/index.rst

    Impacted versions: PIM EE <= 5.0

-We fixed the attributes import to sanitize the asset family identifiers, but if you need to fix data already stored in database, we provide a tooling command to clean this data:
+We fixed the attributes import to sanitize the asset family identifiers in PIM-9753, and you may need to fix data already stored in database with the following clean command:

 .. code-block:: sql